 Media support NGOs protect free speech, provide legal consultation and training programs, and communicate with law enforcement bodies about the lack of enforcement in crimes against media members.
 Some panelists said this donor-funded network is more effective than the unions and other formal institutions.
-"Their training workshops replace journalism education, and I can't imagine how we would safely conduct investigations without lawyers financed by these NGOs," said one panelist.
-Another panelist pointed out national NGOs as effective advocates for media.
+"Their training workshops replace journalism education, and I can't imagine how we would safely conduct investigations without lawyers financed by these NGOs," Torbich said.

+Vynokur pointed out national NGOs Internews Ukraine, RPDI, and IMI as effective advocates for media.
 There are also local media NGOs, such as press clubs, but they serve primarily as platforms for communication, press conferences, and roundtables, and do not provide much training or legal support.

-There are many university-level journalism programs-too many, according to one panelist, who said the glut degrades professionalism in the field by spreading talent too thin.
-More than 40 academic entities serve about 2,800 students per year, and another panelist said mostly unqualified teachers who have never written for a publication or spent a day in a newsroom staff themselves.
-The panelist called for the Ministry of Education to be more selective in issuing relevant licenses to facilities educating journalists.
-Another panelist said journalism schools lack opportunities for practical training, such as a student newspaper or radio station.
+There are many university-level journalism programs-too many, according to Yeremenko, who said the glut degrades professionalism in the field by spreading talent too thin.
+More than 40 academic entities serve about 2,800 students per year, and Yeremenko said mostly unqualified teachers who have never written for a publication or spent a day in a newsroom staff them.
+She called for the Ministry of Education to be more selective in issuing relevant licenses to facilities educating journalists.
+Vynokur said journalism schools lack opportunities for practical training, such as a student newspaper or radio station.
 A limited number of students can avail themselves of short-term internships and exchange programs abroad.
 Media are not eager to hire graduates of domestic journalism schools, as they lack practical experience and specialization.

-Short-term courses are available courtesy of donor money.
-One panelist said workshops for journalists invariably revolve around a handful of trendy topics, such as EU integration, decentral-ization, gender, or internally displaced persons (IDPs).
-Training opportunities for media employees other than reporters are virtually nonexistent, a panelist noted.
-The panelist did compliment the IAB-organized DW Akademie for journalists and managers, which offers monthly three-day workshops and practical weekly exercises in between.
-Another panelist praised IREX's Ukraine Media Partnership Program, which facilitates exchange programs between US and Ukrainian newsrooms, and the four summer media schools of Interlink Academy.
+Short-term training courses are available

+courtesy of donor money.
+Sydorenko said workshops for journalists invariably revolve around a handful of trendy topics, such as EU integration, decentralization, gender, or internally displaced persons (IDPs).
+Training opportunities for media employees other than reporters are virtually nonexistent, Vynokur noted.
+She did compliment the IAB-organized DW Akademie for journalists and managers, which offers monthly three-day workshops and practical weekly exercises in between.
+Torbich praised IREX's Ukraine Media Partnership Program, which facilitates exchange programs between US and Ukrainian newsrooms, and the four summer media schools of Interlink Academy organized by RPDI.

 Some panelists said this donor-funded network is more effective than the unions and other formal institutions.
 "Their training workshops replace journalism education, and I can't imagine how we would safely conduct investigations without lawyers financed by these NGOs."
+Torbich said.

 There are a growing number of programs focusing on broad coverage areas.
 For the past three years, the Kyiv Court of Appeal has conducted the School of Court Journalism for students at four universities.
 In September 2017, the Kyiv School of Economics and Vox Ukraine established the Center for Economic Journalism, mixing online and live courses, research, and discussions.
-In the fall, DW Akademie held a 12-day school of economic journalism.
+In the fall, Ukrainska Pravda and DW Akademie held a 12-day school of economic journalism.

 The market for printing facilities is fully demonopolized and apolitical.
-A panelist said firms selling television equipment are characterized by high prices and limited selection.
+Vynokur said firms selling television equipment are characterized by high prices and limited selection.
 However, on the distribution side, Ukrposhta remains a monopoly and regularly raises tariffs for distribution of media, delays payments, and offers disadvantageous contracts to media.
 Print outlets and their trade groups engage in a process of negotiation to curb postal rate increases and secure better service.
 Ukrposhta regularly claims losses on press delivery and tries to shed these services.